nrs20/game_recommendation_system/README.md

 Finally, I created a Future Games tab, where I displayed the most anticipated games for the rest of 2023.
 Users can filter the games by genre, as well as see the release date for each.

-I programmed password-based authentication for all users, utilizing the Flask Bcrypt library to store hashed passwords.
+I programmed password-based authentication for all users, utilizing the Flask Bcrypt library to store hashed passwords and enforcing a password complexity requirement.
+I used the XMLHttpRequest (XHR) JavaScript class to interact with my server and process data.

-I also had
+I will keep improving the application and adding new features for users - I would like to add OAuth functionality to my program, allowing users to sign in using other accounts such as Google Accounts..

-This project utilized the RAWG API and CheapShark API to recommend games as well as sales on the games.
+Feel free to take a look at the project here: http://gamerecs-natnat202.pythonanywhere.com/